Bukhara, what to see in the jewel of the Silk Road

 Tourists contemplating the architecture of Uzbekistan's Madrassas

-Bukhara, with its ancient atmosphere and narrow adobe streets, used to be a place where one could feel like they'd traveled back in time.
-But today, the city is experiencing a marked tourist boom.
-Organized groups, especially European and Chinese, arrive daily, filling its squares, madrassas, and markets.
-While this has revitalized the local economy and improved infrastructure, it has also changed the atmosphere: some of the calm that characterized the city is lost, and it's not uncommon to feel that some locals view us more as wallets than genuine travelers.
+Bukhara, with its ancient atmosphere and adobe alleyways, used to be a place where one could feel as if they had traveled back in time.
+But today, the city is experiencing a marked tourism boom.
+Organized groups, mainly from Europe and China, arrive daily, filling its squares, madrasas, and markets.

 Casco antiguo de Bujará con tiendas de recuerdos